Sigil-Ebook/sigil-ebook.github.io/_sigil/tips.md

 ### lxml 4.4.0
 Avoid updating to lxml 4.4.0 until we work out some compatibility issues with our sigil_bs4 module.
 Downgrade to lxml 4.3.4 in the meantime.  **EDIT: this one has been fixed in the latest [github master branch](https://github.com/Sigil-Ebook/Sigil/commit/aa4f6549554fb99ad062ce501afe23c51530cbf5).
 That fix will be included in Sigil 0.9.17 (it can also be safely backported to earlier Sigil versions).**

-### IF YOU NOTICE HTML ENTITIES BEING DOUBLED IN YOUR EPUB'S HTML
+### If You Notice HTML Entities Being Doubled In Your EPUB's HTML

 There's a bug in libxml2-2.9.3 and 2.9.4(ish) that affects how QtWebKit renders html entities.
 Which means Sigil is affected on systems which use those versions.
 The problem was resolved in libxml2-2.9.5.